With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 - Frozen fruits work too, but they do not release as much juice.

 - For health and taste reasons I recommend filtered water.
-Regular tap water is ok, if it tastes good to you.
+Regular plain water from your tap is ok, if it tastes good to you.

 - You’ll need 1-quart or 2-quart pitchers, mason jars, carafes or infused water bottles.